mandober/bing-bash/README.md

 Clone an array.

 * `bb_array_merge`
-Merge two or more arrays of any type (indexed or associative).
-User can supply name for resulting array, force its type and specify merging mode (reindex, skip, overwrite, append).
+Merge two or more arrays of any type (indexed and/or associative).
+User can force the type of resulting array and specify merging mode (reindex, skip, overwrite, append).

 * `bb_array_convert`
 Convert indexed to associative array or vice versa.

+* `bb_array_remove`
+Remove array elements.
+Remove element with specified index/key from an array.
+Remove several elements by specifying them as comma-separated list of integers and/or ranges.
+Optionally, if name for the resulting array is specified, the original array will be left intact.

+* `in_array`
+Checks if a value (variable or array) exists in an array.

+* `bb_array_shift`
+Shift the first value of the array off and return it.

+* `bb_array_sort`
+Sort array different ways.
+Remove duplicated values from an array (make unique).

 * `bb_range`
 Generate numeric sequences from list of ranges and individual integers (e.g. 1,4-8,10,15-20,25-30).
 Specify numbers base and divider, prefix, suffix characters.